Louisiana Philharmonic Orchestra: Education and Community Outreach

-A significant portion of the orchestra’s programming is dedicated to the music education needs of children in the Greater New Orleans area.
-Each year, more than 12,000 New Orleans students benefit from the orchestra’s educational programming.
+A significant portion of the orchestra's programming is dedicated to the music education needs of children in the Greater New Orleans area.
+Each year, more than 12,000 New Orleans students benefit from the orchestra's educational programming.
 Students in the Greater New Orleans area have access to the following educational programs.

 Early Explorer Concerts

-These highly engaging concerts combine hands-on interaction with orchestra musicians, music curricula[1], and an age-appropriate full orchestra concert tailor-made for young children.
+The orchestra's Early Explorer Concerts combine hands-on interaction with orchestra musicians, music curricula, and an age-appropriate full orchestra concert tailor-made for young children.
 Early Explorers concerts target pre-K through first-grade students in the Greater New Orleans region, 62% of whom are Title 1 students.

 Young People's Concerts

 Young People's Concerts (YPC) combine one-on-one interaction with musicians, full orchestra concerts, and music curriculum for teachers.
-Students attending YPCs have the opportunity to learn to play the recorder or violin through the LPO’s partnership with the Link Up program at Carnegie Hall’s Weill Music Institute.
+Students attending YPCs have the opportunity to learn to play the recorder or violin through the LPO's partnership with the Link Up program at Carnegie Hall's Weill Music Institute.
 Students are then invited to play with the orchestra in concert.
 YPCs target middle-school students in the Greater New Orleans region, 57% of whom are Title 1 students.